Skip to main content Skip to footer

 • Plan health and care services for your local area

-• Support your GP in giving you more personal care
+• Support your general practitioner (GP) in giving you more personal care

 This process is called risk stratification.